-High capacity rapid transit lines link Japan’s suburban areas with its urban centers, allowing individuals to move away from the hustling and bustling city centers to more spacious and affordable accommodation in the outskirts.
-Japan’s metropolitan areas are notorious for their packed trains during rush hour, commuters in Tokyo in particular face exceptionally cramped train lines when going to and coming from work in the country’s capital.
+Commuter rail and high-capacity rapid transit link Japan’s suburban areas with its urban centers, allowing individuals to move away from the hustling, bustling city centers to more spacious and affordable accommodations in the outskirts.
+Japan’s metropolitan railways are notorious for their packed trains during rush hour, but commuters in Tokyo have to tolerate the most crowded railway lines.

 What are other common modes of public transportation in Japan?